Menu

 Whether you’re managing a household or running a business, understanding backflow preventers is essential for ensuring a safe and sanitary building.
 In this brief article brough to you by Mr. Rooter Plumbing, we dive into what they are, how they work, and why keeping them in tip-top shape is crucial.

-If you’re looking for a trained and experienced plumber to investigate, then consider the uniformed professionals at Mr. Rooter Plumbing.
+If you’re looking for a trained and experienced plumber in Allen, TX to investigate, then consider the uniformed professionals at Mr. Rooter Plumbing.
 We’re a licensed and established business with decades of industry experience.

 What is a Backflow Preventer?